AThit7/food-manager/README.md

 * `/domain/model/product/local_product` vs `/domain/model/pantry_item` -> LocalProduct represents
 abstract product, like spaghetti pasta of a specific brand.
 PantryItem is an instance of such product, either bought or in plans to be bought.
-* `Product.tag.name` is a string which recipe ingredient parser will use when trying to match products to ingredient.
+* `Product.tag.name` is a string which the app will use when trying to match products to ingredient.
 If there's a recipe with ingredient name that does not match any tag, such recipe will never be used.